NetworkPolice/NetworkPolice/README.md

 # 👮‍♂️ NetworkPolice | Raul's Journey from law enforcement to network enforcement—building secure systems one subnet at a time.

 Welcome to my digital beat.
-I'm Raul, a current police officer turned networking enthusiast.
-I am currently looking under the hood of networking to build the skills and projects that power secure systems.
-Some systems are great but sometimes systems need a little more boost and fine tunning.
-I specialize in hands-on network configurations, firewall management "Yes!
-I get to be a firefighter...well a networking one", and system hosting—rooted in a mindset of discipline, reliability, and security.
-To some it all up im here to learn and pave my way into networking and security.
-One day I will get there and live in the cloud.
-Till than it will be late night going light and sirens through the city of networking.
+I'm Raul, a former police officer now patrolling the world of networking.
+My mission: Dive deep into the backbone of secure systems and build the skillset that keeps infrastructure resilient and responsive.

+Some systems hum perfectly.
+Others need a tune-up and a tactical response.

+I specialize in hands-on network configuration, firewall enforcement (Yes, I get to be a firefighter—of the TCP/IP kind), and VM-based system hosting.
+I approach every setup with discipline, attention to detail, and security-first thinking.

+To sum it up: I'm here to learn, grow, and pave my way into cybersecurity and network engineering.
+One day, I’ll live in the cloud.
+Until then, it’s late nights, lights and sirens echoing through the city of packets.

 ## 🛠️ Core Skills & Tools
 - Networking: DNS, DHCP, Subnetting, Firewall Rules